IDNI/tau-lang/README.md

 ## Reserved symbols

 Tau language has a set of reserved symbols that cannot be used as identifiers.
-In particular, no symbol could have the prefix `tau` as is used for internal pourposes.
-Moreover, no capture or variable could be `t` as also is used internally to denote the current instant of execution.
-Also, `T` and `F` are reserved for true and false values respectively.
+In particular, `T` and `F` are reserved for true and false values respectively in well formed formulas and `0` and `1` stand for the corresponding Boolean Algebra in boolean function formulas.

 # Understanding Tau language execution